-- Median or average salaries for audiologists in 2016 was \$75,980 per year or \$36.53 per hour.4 - Median or average salaries for SLPs in 2016 was \$74,680 per year or \$35.90 per hour.5 - ASHA is concerned with the suggested systems described in the white paper on loan repayment systems to determine eligibility for Title IV funds, specifically, the reliance on a set time period to pay some portion of the loan without distinguishing between students who are deferring vs. defaulting on their loans.
+- Median or average salaries for audiologists in 2016 was \$75,980 per year or \$36.53 per hour.4 - Median or average salaries for SLPs in 2016 was \$74,680 per year or \$35.90 per hour.5 - ASHA is concerned with recent proposals to determine eligibility for Title IV funds based on a uniform, set time period to pay some portion of the loan without distinguishing between students who are deferring vs. defaulting on their loans.
 A graduate degree can be a crucial part of preparing future clinicians for a productive career, especially in careers such as audiology and speech-language pathology where a graduate degree is necessary for independent practice in the profession.

 A student who defers an undergraduate loan to attend graduate school should not be grouped with a former student who defaults on a loan, as their ability to contribute to society and to eventually pay off their loans is not equivalent.
-Loan repayment systems described in the white paper listed time periods of 3-5 years during which borrowers would be expected to begin repaying their loans.
+Loan repayment systems described in the HELP Committee white paper listed time periods of 3-5 years during which borrowers would be expected to begin repaying their loans.
 This limited time period would unfairly penalize borrowers attending graduate school who deferred their loans since graduate programs may extend beyond that period.
 Therefore, ASHA believes that borrowers deferring their loan payments in order to attend graduate school should not be included in measures of loan repayment until they have completed their graduate education.